 The complex part of the ITTI Digital product specifics was the requirement of customized data for each employee.
 This was due to different daily routines, tasks and, most importantly, internal security accesses that change according to the department and position.

 To solve this, we created one overall architecture for the entire solution and also four smaller ones for each of the user personas.
-This allowed us to understand the differences of information we should include to keep the product intuitive and holistic.
+This allowed us to understand the differences of information we should include to keep the core banking back office product intuitive and holistic.

 Wireframes: Architecting the Product's Silhouette